turbot/steampipe-plugin-guardrails/docs/tables/guardrails_active_grant.md

 # Table: guardrails_active_grant

-An active grant is the assignment of a permission to a Turbot user or group on a resource or resource group which is active.
+An active grant is the assignment of a permission to a Turbot Guardrails user or group on a resource or resource group which is active.

 The `guardrails_active_grant` table will only return active grants.
 Use the `guardrails_grant` table to get a list of all grants.